hughsie/uefi-sbom-best-practices/index.rst

 For Tianocore/EDK2 firmware, there is an `example <https://github.com/hughsie/uswid-uefi-example>`_ showing how to supplement the information in the ``.inf`` file with per-component and per-platform overrides.
 More specific recommendations on how to include additional artifacts into the ``.sbom`` section have not been made as this will be heavily influenced by the existing proprietary build system and tools used to build the image.

 In the case where there is no natural place to store the *component SBoM*, it **SHOULD** be included as a per-volume metadata section.
-In this case it **MUST** include a uSWID magic header, as described in “Binaries that are not Portable Executables (PE)” below.
+In this case it **MUST** include a uSWID magic header, as described in `Components that are not Portable Executables (PE)`_ below.

 Precompiled Portable Executable (PE) Binaries
 ---------------------------------------------